smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * if any of VIA fields in the Target-Address is the same as the next hop - remove all such VIA fields from the Target-Address
 * find bus for the next hop and send modified packet (see on TTL and VIA modifications above) over this bus

+Guaranteed Uni-Cast
+^^^^^^^^^^^^^^^^^^^

+If packet is to be delivered to the next hop in 'Guaranteed' mode, it is sent using underlying protocol's "bus uni-cast with ACK".
+If this operation returns 'failure' (i.e. ACK wasn't received), SAMP retries it 5 (TODO) times (with exponentially increasing timeouts - TODO) - it is treated as 'Routing-Error'.
+In particular:

+* if the packet has Root as Target-Address:

+  + packet Samp-To-Santa-Data-Or-Error-Packet containing TBD Routing-Error as PAYLOAD (and with IS_ERROR flag set) is broadcasted
+  + if possible, the packet which wasn't delivered, SHOULD be preserved (**TODO: what to do if it cannot be?**), and retransmitted as soon as route to the Root is restored

+* if the packet has anything except for Root as Target-Address (and therefore is coming from Root):

+  + packet Samp-Routing-Error containing TBD Routing-Error is sent (towards Root)
+  + the packet which wasn't delivered, doesn't need to be preserved (TODO: identify packet which has been lost within Routing-Error)

+As described in detail below, all Samp uni-cast packet types, except for Samp-Unicast-Data-Packet without GUARANTEED-DELIVERY flag, are sent in 'Guaranteed Uni-Cast' mode.

 Multi-Cast Processing
 ---------------------